Byron Allen

-Byron Allen (born Byron Allen Folks on April 22, 1961) is an American businessman, film and television producer, and comedian.
-He is the founder of the American media company Allen Media Group (formerly Entertainment Studios), which has interests in television production, broadcasting, film production, and digital media.
+Byron Allen Folks (born April 22, 1961), professionally known as Byron Allen, is an American businessman, film and television producer, television host and comedian.
+He is the founder of the American media company Allen Media Group (formerly Entertainment Studios), which has interests in television production, broadcasting, film production, and digital media and is the chairman, CEO and partial owner of American internet media and news company BuzzFeed.

-Born in Detroit and later moving to Los Angeles, he initially pursued a career in stand-up comedy.
-After an appearance on The Tonight Show, Allen began to expand into television work, including co-hosting NBC's Real People (1979—1984).
-In 1993, Allen established what would later become known as Entertainment Studios.
+Allen initially pursued a career in stand-up comedy.
+After an appearance on The Tonight Show, he began to expand into television work, including co-hosting NBC's Real People (1979–1984).
+In 1993, Allen established what would later become known as the Allen Media Group.
+He currently hosts and produces Comics Unleashed and appears on Funny You Should Ask.

-Early life and education
+Early life

-Allen was born in Detroit, lived there until 1968, when he moved to Los Angeles with his mother after her divorce.
+Allen was born in Detroit, Michigan, living there until 1968, when he moved to Los Angeles with his mother after her divorce.
 His interest in show business began during his childhood when he accompanied his mother, Carolyn Folks, to NBC Studios in Burbank where she worked as a publicist.
+With Folks, he often attended the taping of shows such as Chico and the Man, Sanford and Son, and The Tonight Show at 18.
+He often visited The Tonight Shows studio when it was empty, sitting at Johnny Carson's desk and pretending to host.

+Career

-At age 14, Allen put together his first stand-up routine and began appearing on amateur night at comedy clubs throughout the Los Angeles area.
+When comedian Gabe Kaplan was at NBC Studios for a Gladys Knight special, Allen visited his dressing room and asked him for advice on a career in comedy.
+Kaplan suggested that he visit The Comedy Store.
+At age 14, Allen put together his first stand-up routine (some of which originated from a spec script he had written for Sanford and Son), and began appearing on amateur night at comedy clubs throughout the Los Angeles area, including The Comedy Store and The Improv.
 Allen attended high school at Fairfax High School in Los Angeles and college at the University of Southern California.

-Professional career